Vladimir Ivić: Managerial career

 In June 2013, Ivić started working with PAOK's under-20 team.
 He led the side to the league title in his first year in the role.
 In March 2016, Ivić was appointed manager of PAOK until the end of the season, following the departure of Igor Tudor.
 He would win the Greek Cup in May 2017, before leaving the post the following month.

 On 31 May 2018, Ivić officially took charge of Israeli club Maccabi Tel Aviv, penning a two-year deal with an option for a third season.
 He won the national championship in his debut season with a record 31-point margin and only one loss.
 In his second season, Ivić led the team to another championship title, only losing in the final league fixture.

 On 15 August 2020, Ivić was appointed as manager of Watford on a one-year contract with an option for a further year.
 He was released by the club on 19 December 2020, while placing fifth in the league.

 Ivić returned to Maccabi Tel Aviv on 12 June 2022 on a two-year deal.

 On 4 January 2023, Ivić was appointed manager of Russian Premier League club Krasnodar on a two-year deal.
+Ivić was dismissed by Krasnodar on 13 March 2024.